Artist

 How much does Roxette make in a year?

-Roxette is modeled at $550K-$2.2M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Roxette is estimated at $550K-$2.2M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Roxette still make money?